 Complications may include:

 When to Contact a Medical Professional

-Spontaneous new gene mutations leading to Marfan (less than 1/3 of cases) cannot be prevented.
-If you have Marfan syndrome, see your doctor at least once every year.
+Spontaneous new gene mutations leading to Marfan (less than one third of cases) cannot be prevented.
+If you have Marfan syndrome, see your provider at least once every year.

 Doyle A, Doyle JJ, Dietz HC.
 Marfan syndrome.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 702.

 Pyeritz RE.
 Inherited diseases of connective tissue.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 260.